Anonymous improper activity

 There are several offices on campus that have been charged with the responsibility of conducting investigations based on their expertise and areas of responsibility.
 Offices at the university with responsibility for specialized investigations include:

 24 hour emergency numbers

 - 9-911 Threats to life, health or property

 - 334-COPS Police dispatch

 Issues regarding discrimination, equal employment opportunity, individuals with disabilities, Vietnam era and disabled veterans, sexual harassment and retaliation.

 See Affirmative Action Policies and Grievance Procedures at or contact:

 Vice President for Research

-Under section 6,515 of the University Administrative Manual, reports of allegations of scientific misconduct must be filed with the Vice President for Research.
+Under section 6,515 of the University Administrative Manual, reports of allegations of research misconduct must be filed with the Vice President for Research and Innovation.
 Allegations must be in writing and must contain the elements of information as required in NSHE Code 6.8.1.